Gold-Nano Blog / Gold Nanoparticle Cancer Research Report #13

 Hello,

-Dr. Naomi Halas of Rice University has been studying the properties of gold nanoparticles for nearly thirty years.
+Dr. Naomi Halas, a researcher at Rice University, has been conducting experiments on the properties of gold nanoparticles for nearly thirty years.

 In November of 2018, Dr. Naomi Halas answered a few questions for a blog post on this site, see it here.

-In August of 2019, the preliminary results were reported as follows:
+In August of 2019, these preliminary results were reported:

 The pilot device study reports effectiveness and safety data from Mt.
 Sinai’s first 16 enrolled subjects diagnosed with localized, low to intermediate risk prostate cancer.
 After GSN infusion and targeted laser ablation, patients underwent MRI of the prostate at 48 – 72 hours, followed by post-procedure mpMRI/US targeted fusion biopsies at three and 12 months, as well as a standard 12-core systematic biopsy at 12 months.
 GSN-mediated focal laser ablation was successfully achieved in 94% (15 of 16) patients.
 At the one-year study endpoint, 87.5% (14/16 lesions) were negative for tumor as confirmed by pathology and considered successful treatment outcomes.
 Proceedings of the National Academy of Sciences (PNAS) |

-Furthermore, Dr. Rastinehad of Mt.
-Sinai Hospital expressed his feelings about the study in the statement below:
+Furthermore, Dr. Rastinehad expressed his feelings about the study in the statement below:

 “The early results are very encouraging and with feasibility study enrollment now complete we anticipate publishing results at the initial three month endpoint for mpMRI targeted fusion biopsies for the entire 45 subject population early next year.”
 (2020) |